 To RAN3

 ACTION: RAN2 respectfully asks RAN3 to clarify what is intended for DAPS-like solution and what should be achieved with that.
-RAN2 also recommends involving RAN1 in the discussion of whether simultaneous UL transmissions can be supported in Rel-17 in the “DAPS-like” solution.
+RAN2 also recommends consulting RAN1 as to whether simultaneous UL transmissions can be supported in Rel-17 from their point of view.

 3 Dates of next TSG RAN WG2 meetings